syne-tune/syne-tune/docs/source/tutorials/basics/basics_randomsearch.rst

   “resource” is a more general concept than “epoch”, but for most of this tutorial, they can be considered to be the same.
 We need to extend ``config_space`` by these two additional parameters.
-* [3] Next, we need to choose a back-end, which specifies how Syne Tune should execute our training jobs (also called *trials*).
-The simplest choice is the local back-end, which runs trials as sub-processes on a single instance.
+* [3] Next, we need to choose a backend, which specifies how Syne Tune should execute our training jobs (also called *trials*).
+The simplest choice is the local backend, which runs trials as sub-processes on a single instance.
 * [4] Most important, we need to choose a *scheduler*, which is how HPO algorithms are referred to in Syne Tune.
 A scheduler needs to suggest configurations for new trials, and also to make scheduling decisions about